lanox/lanopuljic.com/content/articles/Display-passowrd-policy.md

 Title: Display passowrd policy message.
-Date:2014-05-19 09:36:56 +1000
+Date: 2014-05-19 09:36:56 +1000
-Category:Articles
+Category: Articles
-Tags:linux
+Tags: linux
-Author:Lano Puljic
+Author: Lano
 Image:
-Email:lano.puljic@gmail.com
+Email: lanox.post@gmail.com
-Summary:Display password policy when asked to change password
+Summary: Display password policy when asked to change password

 Echo service module for PAM can be used to displays it's policy to users for the new password.